1 Million satisfied users

 2. Urology Device Industry

-The urology device industry includes 8 key markets: urinary incontinence device, stone management device, BPH treatment device, urological endoscope, prostate cancer treatment device, urodynamic equipment, nephrostomy device and erectile dysfunction device.
+The urology device industry includes 8 key markets: urinary incontinence system, stone management device, BPH treatment equipment, urological endoscope, prostate cancer treatment appliance, urodynamic equipment, nephrostomy apparatus and erectile dysfunction device.
 Over 3 million procedures using a urology device were conducted in 2013.

-Now Boston Scientific dominates the Urological Device Market in the U.S., after the acquisition of American Medical Systems, with their significant market share of benign prostate hyperplasia (BPH) treatment devices.
+Now Boston Scientific controls the Urological Device Market in the United States, after the purchase of American Medical Systems, with their substantial market share of benign prostate hyperplasia treatment equipments.
 C.R.
-Bard is in second position and leads the urinary incontinence device market.
-Olympus is expected to continue their lead in the urological endoscopes segment.
-Other leading competitors in these markets are Coloplast, Karl Storz and Covidien.
+Bard remains in second position and dominates the urinary incontinence appliance market.
+Olympus is expected to continue their lead in the urological endoscopes section.
+Other competitors in these markets are Coloplast, Karl Storz and also Covidien.

 Players driving the European urological device market are Coloplast, a prominent player in the markets for nephrostomy devices, urinary incontinence slings, stone treatment devices and erectile dysfunction devices as well as Wellspect HealthCare, Teleflex, C. R. Bard and Olympus.